eoli3n/eoli3n.github.io/_posts/2021-05-30-passwords.md

 ### Go a bit further

 On my desktop hosts, I now need to find an alternative to *rofi-pass* for [Wofi](https://cloudninja.pw/docs/wofi.html).
-*gopass* should be fully compatible with *pass* bu default, expect for totp management which differs a bit.
+*gopass* should be fully compatible with *pass* by default, except for totp generator which differs a bit.

 *gopass* has a great plugin to manage passwords from browser: [gopassbridge](https://github.com/gopasspw/gopassbridge).
 It would be a great firefox lockwise replacement.